WokLibCodeClub/Hello-Python/step2/step2.md

 ![Scratch if...else... block](scratch_if_else.png)

-In the hexagon-shaped hole after the word ```if``` you need to put some sort of statement which is either *True* or *False*, then in the white space below you put the code blocks to be run if the statement is True, and in the white space below the word else you put the code blocks to be run if the statement is False.
+In the hexagon-shaped hole after the word ```if``` you need to put some sort of statement which is either *True* or *False*, then in the white space below you put the code blocks to be run if the statement is True, and in the white space below the word *else* you put the code blocks to be run if the statement is False.

 The Python code for ```if ... else``` follows a similar pattern and also uses statements which can be either True or False.
-Let's first look at what we mean by a Python statement which is either True or False.
+Let's first look at  Python statements which are either True or False.

 ### Python ```True``` or ```False```